Coronavirus and COVID-19 FAQs

 Section 9 - Can I still take out a funeral plan?

-Yes, you can still take out a funeral plan either over the phone or by going online.
-The cost of our funeral plans is frozen at 2019 prices.
+Yes, you can still take out a funeral plan either over the phone by calling 0808 169 4534 or by going online.
+Our funeral plans continue to be available at 2020 prices.

 Section 10 - What if I am struggling to pay my instalments?